MiaoDX/python101/courseware/ML_scikit_installation.md

 * `Solving package specifications: .` will take care all the dependences
 * `pip:            9.0.1-py27_1` or `vs2008_runtime: 9.00.30729.5054-0` and so on, all libs will be installed with suitable harmonious versions.

-Then just type `Enter` to that question, this will lead us to:
+Then just type `Enter` to that question will lead us to:

 ``` vi
 vs2008_runtime 100% |###############################| Time: 0:00:25  40.90 kB/s